adblockplus/libadblockplus-android/README.md

 ## Settings

 An Android library that provides a configuration interface for Adblock Plus.
-You can find it in the 'libadblockplus-android-settings' directory:
+You can find it in the 'adblock-android-settings' directory:
 * GeneralSettingsFragment - main fragment
 * WhitelistedDomainsSettingsFragment - whitelisted domains fragment